Browse by Medical Category

 Dr. Bertram Zarins received his MD degree with honors from SUNY Upstate Medical University in Syracuse in l967.
 He did an internship and assistant residency in general surgery at the Johns Hopkins Hospital in Baltimore.
 Dr. Zarins completed the Harvard Combined Orthopaedic Residency Program in l973 and a fellowship in Sports Medicine at the Massachusetts General Hospital.

-Dr. Zarins is the Augustus Thorndike MD Clinical Professor of Orthopaedic Surgery at the Harvard Medical School.
+Dr. Zarins is the first Augustus Thorndike MD Clinical Professor of Orthopaedic Surgery at Harvard Medical School.
 He started the Sports Medicine Service at the Massachusetts General Hospital and was its Chief until 2007.
 He was a pioneer in the development of arthroscopic surgery and in anterior cruciate ligament (ACL) surgery.
-Dr. Zarins was the head team physician for the Boston Bruins (NHL) for 32 years, the New England Patriots (NFL) for 24 years, and the New England Revolution (MLS) for 14 years.
-Dr. Zarins served on the US Olympic Committee Sports Medicine Council for 12 years and was head physician for the XIV Winter Olympics in Sarajevo in l984.
-Dr. Zarins has been Chairman of the American Academy of Orthopaedic Surgeons Committee on Sports Medicine and was the Consulting Editor for Sports Medicine for the Journal of Bone and Joint Surgery.
+Dr. Zarins was the Head Team Physician for the Boston Bruins (NHL) for 32 years, the New England Patriots (NFL) for 25 years, and the New England Revolution (MLS) for 14 years.
+Dr. Zarins served on the US Olympic Committee Sports Medicine Council for 12 years and was the Head Physician for the United States in the XIV Winter Olympics in Sarajevo in l984.
+Dr. Zarins has been Chairman of the American Academy of Orthopaedic Surgeons Committee on Sports Medicine and was the first Consulting Editor for Sports Medicine for the Journal of Bone and Joint Surgery.

 Dr. Zarins is a specialist in the treatment of injuries to the knee and shoulder and in arthroscopic surgery.
-He specializes in anterior cruciate ligament (ACL) reconstruction and other knee ligament and cartilage injuries.
-He also is an expert in the treatment of shoulder rotator cuff injuries and shoulder instability (dislocations and subluxations).
+He specializes in knee arthroscopic surgery (meniscus injuries) and in anterior cruciate ligament (ACL) reconstruction.
+He also is an expert in the treatment of shoulder rotator cuff injuries.

 Dr. Zarins' clinical contributions have been in the development of Sports Medicine and arthroscopy as specialties and in the treatment of knee and shoulder injuries.
 He developed an anterior cruciate ligament reconstruction and has improved ways to stabilize the shoulder.
 Dr. Zarins also helped develop some of the arthroscopic diagnostic and surgical procedures that are used in arthroscopic surgery of the knee, shoulder and other joints today.

-Dr. Zarins' research interests are related to knee, shoulder, and ankle injuries.
-Basic science research projects Dr. Zarins has done include biomechanical studies of the knee and ankle and studies on the effects of laser energy on musculoskeletal tissues.
+Dr. Zarins' research interests are related to knee and shoulder injuries.
+Basic science research projects Dr. Zarins has done include biomechanical studies of the knee, patella dislocations, and studies on the effects of laser energy on musculoskeletal tissues.

 Boston Magazine recognizes 134 MGH physicians on its annual list of top doctors in the Boston area.